stridecolossus/JOVE/docs/blog/part-2-triangle/devices.md

     .orElseThrow(() -> new RuntimeException("No GPU available"));
 ```

-Finally we add the following convenience helper to the physical device to select a queue family:
+Finally we add the following helper to the physical device to select a queue family:

 ```java
 public Queue.Family family(Predicate<Queue.Family> test) {